-The crew members are professional staff and consist of 3 teams.
+The crew members are professional staff and consist of three teams.

-After 7 months of research and equipment, SOS MEDITERRANEE has now resumed its SAR operations with a new ship, the Ocean Viking, operated in partnership with MSF.
+After 7 months of research, SOS MEDITERRANEE has resumed its SAR operations in August 2020 with a new ship, the Ocean Viking.

 – Saving lives: Rescuing people from distress at sea and providing emergency medical treatment on board.